Background: Multifunctional Lipid Probes

 By providing a simple yet effective means of modifying lipids without disrupting their native properties, the terminal alkyne has become an essential tool in lipidomics and chemical biology.
 One major application of the terminal alkyne is fluorescence labeling.
 A functionalized lipid can be introduced into cells and later reacted with a fluorophore-conjugated, ideally fluorogenic, azide, allowing researchers to visualize the lipid’s location in fixed cells.
 By using pulse-chase experiments, lipid movement is also trackable.

 Another important use is affinity-based enrichment.
-Lipids containing a terminal alkyne can be captured using azide-functionalized beads, enabling the isolation of lipid-protein complexes after photo-crosslinking for analysis by mass spectrometry.
+Lipids containing a terminal alkyne can be captured using azide-functionalized beads (or resins), enabling the isolation of lipid-protein complexes after photo-crosslinking for analysis by mass spectrometry.
 This method has been instrumental in identifying proteins that interact with specific lipid species, shedding light on lipid signaling pathways and metabolic networks.
+An alternative is to covalently attach biotin to the lipid-protein conjugates and the use of streptavidin beads to wash and isolate them.

-Lipids play an essential role in cellular signaling which often relies on transient abundance of lipid species.
+Essential roles of lipids in cellular signaling often rely on a transient abundance of lipid species, in some cases on the sub-minute scale.
 Hence, studying lipids in intact cells presents unique challenges due to their highly dynamic metabolism.
 Unlike proteins, which are relatively stable once synthesized, many bioactive lipids are continuously synthesized, modified, interconverted, and degraded as part of an extensive and tightly regulated lipid metabolic network.
-Even lipids so far not associated with cellular signaling show rapid turnover, which makes it difficult to study the effects of a specific lipid species in isolation, as the lipid of interest may be enzymatically altered before it can exert its intended biological function.
+Even lipids so far not associated with cellular signaling show rapid turnover, which makes it difficult to study the effects of a specific lipid species in isolation, as a lipid of interest artificially introduced to cells may be enzymatically altered before it can exert its intended biological function.

-One strategy to overcome this challenge is using photocaged lipid analogs, which remain biologically inert until exposed to a specific wavelength of light.
-Irradiation with this wavelength “uncages” the lipid derivative within seconds to reveal its native structure.
-This allows researchers to control the timing and location of lipid activation, enabling targeted investigation of lipid function with high spatiotemporal resolution.
+One strategy to overcome this challenge is using photo-activatable (caged) lipid derivatives.
+These remain biologically inert until exposed to a specific wavelength of light.
+Irradiation releases the biologically active lipid derivative within seconds.
+Subcellular illumination allows researchers to control the timing and location of lipid levels, enabling targeted investigation of lipid function with high spatiotemporal resolution.

-One of the most effective tools for photocaging lipids is based on 7-diethylamino-4-methylene coumarin, a photolabile protection group that can be removed upon exposure to 400 nm light.
+There is a limited but significant number of photo-activatable protecting groups that have been used successfully in biological experiments, One of the most effective tools for photocaging lipids is based on 7-diethylamino-4-methylene coumarin, a photolabile protection group that can be removed upon exposure to 405 nm light.
 When attached to a lipid’s headgroup, the coumarin moiety temporarily blocks interactions with proteins, preventing the lipid from participating in its normal biological pathways.
-However, upon photoactivation, the coumarin group is cleaved, restoring the lipid to its native structure and allowing it to engage with its biological targets.
+Upon photoactivation, the coumarin group is removed via a fast radical-based mechanism, restoring the lipid to its native structure and allowing it to engage with its biological targets.
+Another advantage are the fluorescent properties of the caging group which permits monitoring of cell entry and cell location.

-This approach is useful for studying lipid-protein interactions, as uncaging the lipid in a controlled manner ensures that protein binders recognize the native lipid structure only when and where the researcher intends.
+This uncaging approach is very useful for studying lipid-protein interactions in intact cells and tissue where longer incubation times are needed, as uncaging the lipid in a controlled manner ensures that protein binders recognize the native lipid structure only when and where the researcher intends.

 Applications in Cellular Signaling Studies